 Its symptoms include:

 This excess sebum production can have another unpleasant knock-on effect: an imbalance of Malassezia on the skin.
-Malassezia is a naturally occurring yeast found on most people’s skin, but seborrhoea can trigger an overgrowth that may compound the inflammation, further damaging your hair follicles.
+Malassezia is a naturally occurring yeast found on most people’s skin, but seborrhoea can trigger an overgrowth that results in a yeast infection on the scalp, compounding inflammation and further damaging your hair follicles which in turn obstructs natural hair growth.

 There are various known risk factors for developing seborrheic dermatitis: